Contact your local county Extension office through our County Office List.

 Yeast Breads

-High altitude has its most pronounced effect on the rising time of bread.
-The shortened rise period can interfere with flavor development, thus less yeast may be used or the dough may be punched down, allowed to rise a second time, and punched down again before molding into loaves or rolls.
+With yeast breads, decreased atmospheric pressure at higher elevations allows the dough to rise too fast, negatively impacting texture and flavor.
+To counteract this effect, less yeast may be used or the dough can be punched down and allowed to rise a second time before molding into loaves or rolls.
 Watch carefully to prevent over-rising.
-Allow dough to rise until just double in bulk, as over-proofing can result in a heavy, dry loaf or misshapen or collapsed loaf.
+Allow dough to rise until just doubled in bulk, as over-proofing can result in a heavy, dry loaf or a misshapen or collapsed loaf.

-Flours tend to be drier and thus able to absorb more liquid in high, dry climates.
-Therefore, less flour or possibly additional liquid may be needed to moisten the dough to the proper consistency.
+Flours tend to be drier and absorb more liquid in high, dry climates.
+Therefore, less flour or additional liquid may be needed to moisten the dough to the proper consistency.

 Bread Machines

-Many bread machine manuals offer tips and special setting options for high altitude.
-General suggestions using bread machines at altitude may include:
+Many bread machine manuals offer tips and settings for high elevation baking.
+General suggestions include:

 • Decrease yeast by ¼ to ½ tsp. for every package (2 ½ tsp.) called for in the recipe.

-• Add 1 to 2 T. of additional liquid per cup of flour in the recipe.
-However, be careful not to add too much liquid.
+• Add 1 to 2 T. of additional liquid per cup of flour.
+Be careful not to add too much liquid.
 The dough must come clean from the sides during the final stages of mixing.

 Quick breads vary from muffin-like to cake-like in cell structure.
-Although the cell structure of biscuits and muffin-type quick breads is firm enough to withstand the increased internal pressure at high altitudes without adjustment, a bitter or alkaline flavor may result from inadequate neutralization of baking soda or powder.
-When this occurs, reducing the baking soda or powder slightly will usually improve results.
-Quick breads with a cake-like texture are more delicately balanced and usually can be improved at high altitudes by following the adjustment recommendations given for cakes.
+The structure of biscuits and muffin type quick breads is often firm enough to withstand the effects of reduced pressure at higher elevations.
+However, if recipe adjustments are not made, a bitter or alkaline flavor may result from inadequate neutralization of baking soda or baking powder.
+Slightly reducing these leaveners will usually improve results.
+Quick breads with a cake-like texture are more delicately balanced and can be improved at high elevations by following the adjustment recommendations given for cakes (Table 3)..

 Cookies

-Many cookie recipes contain a higher proportion of sugar and fat than necessary, even at low altitudes, causing cookies to sprawl on the baking sheet.
-Although many sea-level cookie recipes yield acceptable results at high altitudes, they often can be improved by:
+Many cookie recipes contain a high volume of sugar and fat, which can cause cookies to sprawl on the baking sheet even at low elevations.
+Although many sea-level cookie recipes yield acceptable results at high elevation, they are often improved by one or more of these changes:

 Pie Crusts

-• Excessive evaporation of water at high altitude leads to high concentration of sugar, which weakens the cell structure.
+• Excessive evaporation of water at high elevation leads to high concentration of sugar, which weakens the cell structure.
 Therefore decrease sugar in the recipe and increase liquid.

-• In making rich cakes at high altitudes, you might have to reduce shortening by 1 or 2 tablespoons.
+• When making rich cakes at high elevations, you might have to reduce shortening by 1 or 2 tablespoons.
 Fat, like sugar, weakens the cell structure.
-Also, increasing the amount of egg strengthens the cell structure and may prevent the too-rich cake from falling.
+Also, increasing the amount of egg strengthens the cell structure and may prevent the rich cake from falling.

 6,500 ft.